crepinowg/skip-selector/README.md

 ## Responsive Design

-Particular attention was given to mobile and tablet compatibility:
+Particular attention was given to mobile, tablett and desktop compatibility:

 - Use of Flexbox and TailwindCSS to adapt the layout across screen sizes
 - Vertical layout on smaller screens, grid layout on larger ones (SkipCardGrid)